adhuliya/knots/compilers/phases.md

 A&T may involve hundreds of phases of analysis followed by transformation.

-## Practically look at the phase outputs
+## A practical look at the phase outputs
 Input program `test.cc`,

     // test.cc